palaciod/Instagram/README.md

 I wanted to familiarize myself with the Firebase real-time database and its storage.
 I found it to be convenient and simple to understand with its detailed documentation.
-Of course it’s heavily advised to not use firebase as your entire backend, I just wanted to see if it was possible to build and entire social media app with just firebase and I did.
+Of course it’s heavily advised to not use firebase as your entire backend, I just wanted to see if it was possible to build an entire social media app with just firebase and I did.

 ## Technologies: